Heavy-lift launch vehicle: Commercial

 The European Ariane 5 first flew in 1996 and launched many commercial payloads to GTO.
 It benefited in this role by launching from Guiana Space Center, a spaceport near the equator in French territory.
 Ariane 5 often carried multiple payloads per launch and set records for mass to GTO delivered for commercial payloads.

 Falcon 9 was introduced by SpaceX in 2010, designed as a medium-lift launch vehicle with a reusable first stage.
 (Note: The first successful landing of a Falcon 9 first stage occurred in 2015) Falcon 9 grew more capable through iterative design, with upgrades including improved Merlin engines and the lengthening of both stages.
 Since the introduction of Falcon 9 Full Thrust in 2015, the vehicle meets the capacity requirements of a heavy-lift vehicle when the first stage is expended.
 In 2021, Falcon 9 carried a record of 143 satellites into orbit on a single launch.
 Falcon Heavy uses three first stage boosters similarly to Delta IV Heavy, but requires a strengthened center core.
-Falcon Heavy made its first flight in 2017 and was most capable operational launch vehicle until NASA's SLS launched in 2022.
+Falcon Heavy made its first flight in 2017 and was the most capable operational launch vehicle until NASA's SLS launched in 2022.
 Falcon Heavy is categorized as a heavy-lift launch vehicle when flown in configuration to recover the center core and both side boosters.
 When expending the center core or all boosters, its payload to LEO exceeds 50,000 kg, qualifying Falcon Heavy as a super heavy-lift launch vehicle.